-Our faculty, students and postdoctoral fellows carry out research in different areas, including immunology, autoimmunity, cancer immunotherapies, infectious diseases and vaccine development.
+Our faculty, students and postdoctoral fellows conduct research in areas including immunology, autoimmunity, cancer immunotherapies, infectious diseases and vaccine development.
 We take pride in teaching our trainees critical thinking skills and providing them with critical tools and opportunities to ensure success.
-Our students and postdoctoral fellows secure prominent positions in academia, biotech and pharmaceutical companies after completing their research training at SLU.
+After completing their research training at SLU, our students and postdoctoral fellows secure prominent positions in academia, biotech and pharmaceutical companies.

-We are a multidisciplinary department that uses cutting edge techniques and technologies and we have an excellent success record in securing research funding from the National Institutes of Health, the Department of Defense, private foundations and the private sector.
-The department benefits from a highly collaborative environment and outstanding core research facilities at the Medical School as well as the wider University.
+We are a multidisciplinary department that uses cutting-edge techniques and technologies.
+We have an excellent success record in securing research funding from the National Institutes of Health, the Department of Defense, private foundations and the private sector.
+The department benefits from a highly collaborative environment and outstanding core research facilities at the medical school as well as the wider University.